fedibtc/unifi-client/README.md

 <!-- [![CI](https://github.com/fedibtc/unifi-client/workflows/CI/badge.svg)](https://github.com/fedibtc/unifi-client/actions) -->

 A Rust client library for the Ubiquiti UniFi Controller API.
-This crate provides a type-safe, async interface for interacting with UniFi controllers.
+This crate provides a type-safe, async interface for interacting with UniFi controllers, allowing you to manage guests, sites, and more.

-> **Note:** This crate is not officially associated with or endorsed by Ubiquiti Inc.
+> **Note:** This crate is not officially associated with or endorsed by Ubiquiti
+> Inc.

 ## Features

+## Features

 - 🔐 Secure authentication with UniFi controllers
+- 🌐 Access via a convenient singleton or multiple independent clients
-- 🎫 Complete voucher management (create, list, delete)
+- 🛜 Complete guest management: authorize, list, and unauthorize guests.
 - 🔄 Async API with Tokio runtime support
 - 🛡️ Comprehensive error handling
-- 🧪 Well-tested with both unit and integration tests
+- 🧪 Well-tested (unit and integration tests)
-- 📝 Fully documented API
-- 🧩 Extensible architecture ready for additional API endpoints
+- 🧩 Extensible architecture, ready for additional API endpoints

 ## Installation